robolyst/osquant/content/papers/estimating_the_halflife_of_a_time_series/index.md

 ---
-title: "Estimating the half-life of a timeseries"
+title: "Estimating the half-life of a time series"
 summary: "The half-life of a stationary series can be estimated with a linear regression.
 These notes show the derivation of the half-life from the regression coefficients."
 date: "2023-03-18"
 type: paper